Chance-Constrained Correlated Equilibria for Robust Noncooperative Coordination: Numerical experiment

 \subsection{Experiment setup}

 We conduct Monte Carlo experiments\footnote{The experiments were implemented in Julia v1.11.3.
-We used \texttt{ParametricMCP} \cite{parammcp} and \texttt{PATHSolver} \cite{PATH} with default convergence tolerances to solve \Cref{eq:coordProb}.} with 50 trials for each value of $\alpha$.
-In each trial, the noise parameters satisfy $\sigma_i \sim U(0,\,0.3(\gamma-1))$ minutes.
-We consider $n=4$ queues and $m=2$ vertiports.
-Each agent has $2^m$ actions, so there are $(2^m)^n$ joint actions; here, this yields 256 profiles.
-We vary $\alpha$ from $0.75$ to $0.99$ for each instance to capture the effect of the confidence level $\alpha$.
-Coordination performance is measured using the realized system cost after agents respond to the recommendations under cost perturbations.
-We also evaluate information acquisition strategies described in \Cref{sec:informationTarget} by selectively reducing uncertainty in selected constraints and comparing the resulting expected system costs.
+We used \texttt{ParametricMCP} \cite{parammcp} and \texttt{PATHSolver} \cite{PATH} with default convergence tolerances to solve \Cref{eq:coordProb}.
+Code available at https://github.com/CLeARoboticsLab/CCCE} using 100 independent trials.
+In each trial, we sample $\sigma_i \sim U(0,1.6)$ minutes for each agent.
+For each computed recommendation distribution, we evaluate realized performance using 100 sampled realizations of the cost perturbations.